Liu Gansan

 Liu Baoshan (8 August 1817 – 10 August 1894), better known by his stage name Liu Gansan, was a Qing dynasty Peking opera artist based in Beijing, who specialized in Chou roles, or clowns.
 He was well known for playing ugly women and making ad-lib comments in his roles to poke fun at the powerful.
 He was from Tianjin.

-Once, when he was performing in the Forbidden Palace before Empress Dowager Cixi and the Guangxu Emperor, he made a joke to remind the empress dowager that the emperor was standing without a seat.
+Once, when he was performing in the Forbidden City before Empress Dowager Cixi and the Guangxu Emperor, he made a joke to remind the empress dowager that the emperor was standing without a seat.
 On another occasion, he ridiculed Prince Dun, Prince Gong, and Prince Chun.
 He received a beating because of it.

 In popular culture

 Actor Xia Yu starred as Liu Gansan in the 2002 comedy TV series The Best Clown Under Heaven (天下第一丑).